-New and amendments to HKFRSs in issue but not yet effective

-The Group has not early applied the following new and amendments to HKFRSs that have been issued but are not yet effective:
+New and amendments to HKFRSs in issue but not yet effective The Group has not early applied the following new and amendments to HKFRSs that have been issued but are not yet effective:

-HKFRS 16 Leases HKFRS 17 Insurance Contracts HK(IFRIC)-Int 23 Uncertainty over Income Tax Treatments Amendments to HKFRS 3 Definition of a Business Amendments to HKFRS 9 Prepayment Features with Negative Compensation Amendments to HKFRS 10 and HKAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture Amendments to HKAS 1 and HKAS 8 Definition of Material Amendments to HKAS 19 Plan Amendment, Curtailment or Settlement Amendments to HKAS 28 Long-term Interests in Associates and Joint Ventures Amendments to HKFRSs Annual Improvements to HKFRSs 2015-2017 Cycle
+HKFRS 17 Insurance Contracts 1 Amendments to HKFRS 3 Definition of a Business 2 Amendments to HKFRS 10 and HKAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture 3 Amendments to HKAS 1 and HKAS 8 Definition of Material 3 Amendments to HKFRS 9, HKAS 39 and Interest Rate Benchmark Reform ^4 HKFRS 7

-Effective for annual periods beginning on or after 1 January 2019.
+1 Effective for annual periods beginning on or after 1 January 2021.

-- Effective for annual periods beginning on or after 1 January 2021. - Effective for annual periods beginning on or after a date to be determined. - Effective for business combinations and asset acquisitions for which the acquisition date is on or after the beginning of the first annual period beginning on or after 1 January 2020. - Effective for annual periods beginning on or after 1 January 2020.
+- 2 Effective for business combinations and asset acquisitions for which the acquisition date is on or after the beginning of the first annual period beginning on or after 1 January 2020. - 3 Effective for annual periods beginning on or after a date to be determined. - 4 Effective for annual periods beginning on or after 1 January 2020.